 Buses also need investment in infrastructure.
 Bus-friendly town planning, investments in real-time information and smart ticketing are all proven to make bus services more attractive.
 One of the bright spots in this year’s statistics is Oxford where passenger numbers have increased 10 per cent in the last two years.
 This coincides with the introduction of smart ticketing in the city, designed to make services easier to use.

 Compare this investment with proposals in Liverpool to remove bus lanes which are essential to making buses an attractive option and help tackle congestion by getting people out of their cars.

 These are tough times for our buses services.
 Brave, innovative decisions with much longer term visions must now be taken by central and local governments in order to give buses the support they need and deserve.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.